onorzq/dist-sys-exercises/lec-3/discovery/report.md

 On the ConvServer and Proxy Server Side<br/>
 (1) Once the server is running, it will automatically register on the Discovery Server.
 You can also use "add [unit1] [unit2] 127.0.0.1 [port number]" on Discovery Server to add new server. <br/>
+(2) If the server is shut down, it will send a REMOVE request to the discovery server to remove itself.<br/>

 If you have extended the protocol in some way, explain how <br/>
 -------------